SolarLabyrinth/Action-Setup-SSH/README.md

 # Action-Setup-SSH

-A GitHub Action to configure SSH keys and host fingerprints
+A GitHub Action to configure SSH keys and host fingerprints.